moorepants/RiderID/README.txt

 $ tar -zxf rider-id-measurements.tar.gz

-Now open Matlab, set the current working directory as the project folder, and run the main program to generate the results:
+Now open Matlab, set the current working directory as the project folder, and run the main program to generate the results for the controller identification:

 $ matlab
 >> main.m

+To generate the optimal control results run:

+>> optimalQRv2.m

+which reads data from data/ResultsvKFromPeter19dec2012.txt and produces the results in Tables.mat.

 Data
 ====